 In light of recent events involving NFL players and domestic abuse—specifically the one reported case of child abuse (where bruises to the back and buttocks and blood on the scrotum were observed by a physician) it’s important to consider the efficacy of corporal punishment and its effect on the children being “punished” or disciplined.

 I’ve been a spiritual and family counselor for over 30 years.
 My focus for the last several years has been on helping people recover from sexual abuse and trauma.
 I was raised by a strict, authoritarian, military father and was spanked/beaten bare-bottom with a belt, his hand, or wooden ruler from the time I was very young until I was 13 when he went missing in action (MIA) during the Vietnam War.
 Later in my life when I got married I helped raise two step-children before my biological kids were born.
-Once, early in my marriage when I was in my early 20s, I spanked my step-son with a belt (over his jeans) once—I got sick to my stomach.
+Once, early in my marriage when I was in my early 20s, I spanked my step-son with a belt (over his jeans) once—and got sick to my stomach.
 In a flash, I realized that I was acting out my father’s discipline that perpetuated a lineage of trauma and that realization crushed me.
 I apologized to him and never hit him again.
 I realized that what I was doing was about my insecurity and trying to enforce my authority and a power dynamic over a child who only experienced it as abuse.
 As I look back on that incident it horrifies me.

 For parents, it’s not easy raising children—in general, parents are sincerely trying the best they can.
 There’s a host of expectations for how a child is to behave and perform to be an acceptable member of a family, community, or society.
 Everyone including in-laws, the parent’s siblings and parents, neighbors, school teachers, and religious leaders has opinions on how a child should be raised and disciplined.